proftak/modules/0438/mdModule.md

         * Yes
 * CISP 440
   * Priority: 1
+  * Modality and schedule: In person, Spring, MW 3pm to 4:30pm
   * Comment: This is a fun class to teach, I enjoy teaching the theoretical and math side of computer science.
   * Open to rotating priority?
     * No